Personalized breast screening in Wisconsin

 How do I prepare for a mammogram?

 Do not use deodorant, powder or lotions on the day of your mammogram.
-We also recommend wearing a top that is easy to remove, since you will be asked to undress from the waist up and wear a gown.
+We also recommended wearing a top that is easy to remove, since you will be asked to undress from the waist up and wear a gown.

 How quickly will I know my results?